Text Link

 By the numbers

-Statistics on eating disorders are gathered independently by separate institutions, through different reports and studies, so universal numbers are difficult to come by—including the lethality for various disorders.
+Statistics on eating disorders are gathered independently by separate institutions, through different reports and studies, so it's difficult to come by universal, or universally agreed-upon statistics, including for the number of people experiencing eating disorder behaviors, and those who succumb to these conditions.

-One 2016 study conducted in Germany found a death rate of 1.49 for bulimia nervosa, meaning people struggling with the disorder were 1.49 times more likely to die than those without the disorder.
-(1)
+One 2016 study conducted in Germany found a death rate of 1.49 for bulimia nervosa, meaning people struggling with the condition were 1.49 times more likely to die than those without the disorder.1

-Meanwhile in the United States, a 2009 study—one of the most recent and widely-cited on the topic—uncovered a death rate of 3.9 for people struggling with bulimia, which came in second only to anorexia nervosa (AN) in terms of deadliest mental illnesses.
-(2)
+Meanwhile in the United States, a 2009 study—one of the most recent and widely-cited on the topic—uncovered an estimated death rate of 3.9% for people struggling with bulimia nervosa, which came in second only to anorexia nervosa in terms of deadliest mental illnesses.2

 Other complications

 For those who purge through self-induced vomiting, many systems within the body can be thrown off, sometimes fatally.
-This action can lead to serious electrolyte imbalance, which frequently leads to heart failure.
-(4) It can also cause serious gastric ruptures or ruptures along the esophagus, which can be deadly or at the very least extremely painful and difficult to manage.
-(4)
+This action can lead to serious electrolyte imbalances, which frequently leads to heart failure, a fatal arrhythmia, or sudden death.4 It can also cause serious gastric ruptures or ruptures along the esophagus, which can be deadly or at the very least extremely painful and difficult to manage.4

-Similarly, those who misuse laxatives as a form of purging are in danger of developing chronic bowel problems, which can snowball into further health complications.
-(4)
+Similarly, those who engage in laxative abuse as a form of purging are in danger of developing chronic bowel problems, such as cathartic colon and chronic constipation, which can snowball into further health complications.4

-In fact, bulimia nervosa has one of the highest recovery rates among eating disorders, with one study finding as many as 62.8% of participants making a full recovery.
-(8)
+Bulimia nervosa may have one of the highest mortality rates, but happily, the condition also has one of the highest recovery rates among eating disorders, with one study finding as many as 62.8% of participants making a full recovery.8

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.